On B List of Movie Reviews

 The acting is quite good which keeps the tension taut throughout.
 Of the cast, there are four standouts: Olivia Hussey as the poor Jess, Margot Kidder as the unfettered Barb, John Saxon as the neo-noir detective, and Marian Waldman as the whiskey-loving housemother.

 The last fifteen minutes of the detectives trying to trace the calls is terrifying.
-Oh, how the obscene phone calls are that'll never stop coming.
+Oh, how the obscene phone calls are that won't stop coming.
 They're so bizarre that the feeling of terror is doubly heightened.
 Many times, slasher pictures have a whodunnit angle to keep me guessing until the killer is finally revealed.
 But not in Black Christmas.
 I'll never know who did it, and it's such a great film this way.

 All in all, Black Christmas is high on suspense but low on redundancy that has plagued many slasher films.